 Funding received for pilot IT Project.
 Six members will be loaned iPads

-HM has received almost £5,000 funding to run a 3-month pilot project with a view to rolling it out to all those who are unable to ‘get online’.
-The tablets will be set up with an email in the beneficiary's name and apps like Zoom and WhatsApp will already be downloaded.
-The data sim comes with a mobile phone number which, with their email address enables people to register online for various services like online supermarket shopping and doctors appointments.
-They can also join our weekly 'coffee morning' and Dance Aerobics class.
-Members will be signposted to support services and creative activities such as Hertfordshire Inclusive Theatre and Electric Umbrella.
+HM has received nearly £5,000 to run a 3-month pilot project to loan ipads to members and train them on how to make use of them.
+The tablets will be installed with an email in the beneficiary's name, so it is possible to register online for various services like online supermarket shopping and doctors appointments, while apps like Zoom will already be downloaded.
+Members can also join our weekly online 'coffee morning' and Dance Aerobics class.
+They will also be signposted to support services and creative activities such as Hertfordshire Inclusive Theatre and Electric Umbrella.
 We will continue to work with Hertfordshire Social Services Adult Disability Team for Hertsmere and our local Job Centre who deliver online training courses with help and advice about finding work.

 Noah’s Ark

-This year’s play scheme is underway at a primary school in Potters Bar.
-The scheme is now full, but if you would like more information for future opportunities, please contact Rochelle Gould: 020 8906 2783 or email: noahs-ark@live.co.uk
+We have 27 children at our Summer Playscheme, enjoying activities including biscuit decorating, fabric painting and bike riding in the large playground and of course lots of water and bubble play!
+We have a great outdoor play area and a large marquee to house lots of the activities, so we are outside most of the time.

+Our great team of staff are doing an amazing job caring for the children, while keeping cleanliness and hygiene as a top priority.

+For further information regarding future schemes, contact Rochelle Gould:

+noahs-ark@live.co.uk

 Digital multi-sensory shows for children